A Generalized Crystalline Equivalence Principle: Introduction

-One should note that the above theorem is strictly an equivalence on categories, and the TQFTs on either side are not the same: The first kind are TQFT valued in $\mathbf{\Theta}$ and the latter are TQFT valued in $\un(\mathbf{\Theta})$, the \textit{unstraightening} of $\mathbf{\Theta}$.
-In section \S\ref{section:proofs}, we will specify sufficient conditions for the target categories to match.
+One should note that the above theorem is an equivalence of categories, and the TQFTs themselves on either side of the equivalence are \textbf{not} identified.
+In the case that the space $\cX$ is contractable, we recover the statement of the Crystalline Equivalence Principle, as introduced in \cite{TE1}, and also proven in \cite[Section 7.3]{Kong:2021ups} for anti-unitary symmetries using different methods.

-\begin{rem} The generalized CEP is only a theorem for crystalline topological phases.
-We do not have any expectations that an analogous principle should hold for a non-topological theory with spatial symmetry. \end{rem}
+\begin{cor} Suppose that $\cX$ is a contractable space equipped with $G$-action.
+There is an equivalence of $(\infty,n)$-categories between the category of $G$-invariant $\cX$-families of TQFTs valued in $\bTheta$, and TQFTs valued in $\bTheta$, equipped with internal $G$-symmetry. \end{cor}

-After relating crystalline topological phases to TQFTs with internal $(-1)$-form symmetry $\cX/\!/G$, we now present an independent approach for studying 't Hooft anomalies for TQFTs with $(-1)$-form symmetry given by any $\infty$-groupoid.\footnote{As an explicit example of the utility of $(-1)$-form symmetries: for $G$ an (abelian) group, one recovers anomalies of $i$-form $G$-symmetries as anomalies of $(-1)$-form $B^{i+1}G$ symmetries.} The subsequent definitions and theorems, can then here can then be used to classify anomalies for spacetime symmetries.
+\begin{proof} In the case that $\cX$ is contractible, we have an equivalence $\rB G\simeq \cX/\!/G$.
+The result follows from Theorem \ref{thm:GCEP}, after noting that the data of a theory with internal $G$-symmetry (that is, a theory on manifolds with $G$-structure) is equivalent to that of a family of theories over $\rB G$ \cite[Theorem 2.4.26]{LurieTFT}.\footnote{The idea that `the data of a theory with internal $\cX$-symmetry is equivalent to that of a family of theories parameterized by $\cX$' is captured more generally by \cite[Theorem 2.4.18]{LurieTFT}, and has also been expressed and applied in the context of factorization algebras in \cite{costello2023factorization}.} \end{proof} More generally, it is sensible to consider $G$-\emph{equivariant} families of TQFTs, rather than invariant families.
+Given a map $G\to \mathrm{O}(n)$, the canonical action of $\mathrm{O}(n)$ on $\bTheta$ induces an action of $G$ on $\bTheta$.
+In this context, a $G$-equivariant analogue of \Cref{cor:CEP} follows from \cite[Theorem 2.4.18]{LurieTFT}.
+As a special case, \emph{bosonic} theories arise by applying this procedure to $\mathrm{SO}(n)\to \mathrm{O}(n)$, and \emph{fermionic} theories arise by applying this procedure to $\mathrm{Spin}(n)\to \mathrm{O}(n)$.